-I love catamaran cruises and so far have been on four, one in the Dominican, two in Costa Rica, and one here in Mexico.
-While they were all fun and different, I really liked the last one—we got to meet and swim with Dolphins and do a bit of snorkelling.
+I love catamaran cruises and so far have been on four: one in the Dominican Republic, two in Costa Rica, and one here in Mexico.
+While they were all fun and different, I liked the last one—we got to meet and swim with dolphins and do a bit of snorkelling.

-Our day started out early (I was up at 5:30!) and our taxi picked up our friends and us at about 7:45 a.m.
-We made our way to El Cid Resort in Puerto Morelos (part of the world’s second-largest barrier reef) where we would board our boat in a marina bay inside the resort.
-Waiting for the boat to arrive gave us an opportunity to relax, enjoy coffee/drinks, have bio breaks, and just take in the view and snap a few pictures.
+Our day started early (I was up at 5:30!) and our taxi picked up our friends and us at about 7:45 a.m.
+We made our way to El Cid Resort in Puerto Morelos (part of the world’s second-largest barrier reef), where we would board our boat in a marina bay inside the resort.
+Waiting for the boat to arrive allowed us to relax, enjoy coffee and drinks, have bio breaks, and just take in the view and snap a few pictures.

 Marina, El Cid Resort, Mexico

-We started off with an orientation by ‘Danny’ who was very passionate about the ocean and couldn’t stress enough the importance of taking care of it, especially by not throwing plastic bottles in the water.
+We started with an orientation by ‘Danny’, who was very passionate about the ocean and couldn’t stress enough the importance of taking care of it, especially by not throwing plastic bottles in the water.

 Did you know… that every day an estimated 8 million pieces of plastic pollution ends up into the oceans.
 In 2016, a world population of 7 billion people, produced more than 320 million tons of plastic!
 Every year, marine plastic pollution kills one hundred thousand mammals and turtles and one million sea birds!

 Early this year, 50 marine mammals washed up on U.K. shores, all containing plastic in their stomachs.
 A lot of these animals included dolphins.
-While the dolphin is an extremely intelligent animal and not likely to eat plastic, they are susceptible to contamination through other animals that have ingested plastic products.
+While dolphins are extremely intelligent animals and not likely to eat plastic, they are susceptible to contamination by other animals that have ingested plastic products.

-Swimming with sunscreen causes chemicals such as oxybenzone to seep into the water; the corals then absorb it which then causes a disruption in the reproduction and growth cycles.
+Swimming with sunscreen causes chemicals such as oxybenzone to seep into the water; the corals then absorb it, which then disrupts the reproduction and growth cycles.

-And, chemicals that are released while swimming or showering (travel through sewage systems) are considered bigger than climate change is causing coral reef damage.
+Chemicals that are released while swimming or showering (travelling through sewage systems) are considered bigger than climate change, which is causing coral reef damage.

-RESPECT THE CORAL – There were some valid reasons for this.
+RESPECT THE CORAL REEF: There were some valid reasons for this.

-Touching them can cause damage to the reef itself but because it is sharp, it can cause injury to you such as scrapes, cuts, and other injuries.
+Touching the coral can cause damage to the reef itself, but because it is sharp, it can cause injuries to you such as scrapes, cuts, and other injuries.

 Another very big reason is that we are in danger of losing our coral reefs.
-In fact, it is predicted that coral reefs could be gone in 30 years!
-Besides snorkelers and divers causing damage to the coral reefs, there are natural occurrences that can destroy the coral.
+It is predicted that coral reefs could be gone in 30 years!
+Besides snorkelers and divers causing damage to the coral reefs, there are also natural occurrences that can destroy the coral.

-According to the Director of the Puerto Morelos National Reef Park – Maria dell Carmen Garcia Rivas – 30% of coral colonies died during a four-month period due to coral bleaching which is caused when the water is too warm.
+According to the Director of the Puerto Morelos National Reef Park, Maria dell Carmen Garcia Rivas, 30% of coral colonies died during four months due to coral bleaching, which is caused when the water is too warm.

-To put in perspective how serious this is, the Director states an entire coral colony off the coast of Quintana Roo, which has taken thousands of years to form, can be killed in a single month due to this bleaching.
+To put into perspective how serious this is, the director states that an entire coral colony off the coast of Quintana Roo, which has taken thousands of years to form, can be killed in a single month due to this bleaching.

-After we anchored, our group divided into two – those who wanted to snorkel and those who just wanted to stay behind and relax.
+After we anchored, our group divided into two groups: those who wanted to snorkel and those who just wanted to stay behind and relax.

 The snorkelling group, led by Danny and “Captain Banana,” put on their masks and lifejackets and climbed into another boat, carrying their fins, ready for their adventure.

-The day was a beautiful clear sunny day, with temperatures in the high 20’s (80’s + Fahrenheit).
-Those of us who stayed behind were quite content to just relax, drink some water (and other beverages) and just soak up the sun.
+The day was a beautiful, clear, sunny day, with temperatures in the high 20’s (80’s + Fahrenheit).
+Those of us who stayed behind were quite content to just relax, drink some water (and other beverages), and soak up the sun.
 It was a beautiful, peaceful time.